alicolville/Weight-Tracker/readme.txt

 = 4.1 =

+* New shortcode: [weight-loss-tracker-total-lost] - Total lost / gained by the entire community.
+* New shortcode: [weight-loss-tracker-league-table] - Show a league table of weight loss users.
+* New cron job that runs every hour to refresh old user stats.
 * Upgraded DataTables.js library to 1.10.13.
 * Upgraded Chart.js library to 2.4.0.
 * Bug fix: If weight data was empty the Chart widget would throw a PHP exception.
 Now fixed.